DominikStiller/tudelft-svv-flight-dynamics/README.md

 ## Usage
 To run the code from the console, make sure you are in the project directory and activated the virtual environment (`<venv>\Scripts\activate.bat` on Windows, `source <venv>/bin/activate` on Linux).

-The main script can then be executed using `python -m fd`.
-Alternatively, the scripts in `bin` can be used which automatically activate the virtual environment and offer the same parameters.
+The main script can then be executed using `python -m fd data/dataset_name`. `data/dataset_name/` is the path to the dataset as described below.
+Alternatively, `bin/run.sh data/dataset_name` can be used while automatically activating the virtual environment.

 ## Data folder structure